winstonpuckett/ExtendedIPO/README.md

 #### Process
 > "Any operation which must be completed inside the function before the outside world can be changed."

 There are generally two types of processes in CRUD programs, validation and transformation.
 While not part of Extended IPO, it's recommended that you create one large Process() method for each type of work (validtion, transformation, etc) and then create private methods which the Process() calls for each business rule.
-Examples of this are covered in the tests.
+Examples of this are covered in the tests section of the library.

 #### Output
 > "Any unit of work which is both expected to succeed and changes something in the outside universe."